Lean4Lean: Verifying a Typechecker for Lean, in Lean: Base theory

 The reason \sref{Conjecture}{conj:IsDefEq.uniq} and \sref{Conjecture}{conj:IsDefEqU.forallE_inv} have been downgraded from theorems in \cite{leantt} to conjectures here is because the proof has an error in one of the technical lemmas, and it remains to be seen if it is possible to salvage the proof.
 More precisely, the proof constructs a stratification $\vdash_i$ of the typing judgment in order to break the mutual induction between typing and definitional equality, but this stratification does not and cannot respect substitution; that is, if $\Gamma,x:\beta\vdash_i e:\alpha$ and $\Gamma\vdash_j e':\beta$, then the proof requires $\Gamma\vdash_{\max(i,j)} e[x\mapsto e']:\alpha$ but only $\Gamma\vdash_{i+j} e[x\mapsto e']:\alpha$ holds.

 We still have reasons to believe the conjectures here are true, but more work is needed to determine how to structure the proof by induction.
+In \cite{lennonbertrand2025}, Lennon-Bertrand explores some of the landscape of proof approaches that could be applied here, based on similar work for MetaRocq.
 The proof of soundness is not impacted because there are alternative routes to construct the model that avoid unique typing (also described in \cite{leantt}), but these conjectures are necessary in at least some form in order to prove the correctness of the typechecker (see \autoref{sec:typeck}).